 Photographic series with text, 2019

-The nine photographs of Metanoia represent three different aspects of narrative time and are divided into three sections with each forming a separate triptych.
+The photographs of Metanoia represent three different aspects of narrative time and are divided into three sections with each forming a separate triptych.
 The realms of time are the Before, During and After, of my personal religious conversion.
 The storyline of the work broadly depicts a ten-year period beginning from 2008 through to today.
 The installation aimed at a formation that presents an ephemeral character of the temporal.
 The configuration indicates a rupture in the linearity of time and the different nature of contingencies that these temporalities have.

 Exhibited at Kuvan Kevät